 There are many well-respected Scientists, both living and dead, who held some supernatural belief.
 And I'm not just referring to those who lived at a time when religion was the norm, so we'll never know how they really felt (e.g. Isaac Newton).
 I'm talking about people in communities which accepted atheism, and still became believers.
 Being religious and being a scientist are not mutually exclusive.
 What all religious Scientists have in common however is that none of them believe on faith.
 They are empiricists or rationalists who have reasons for believing a supernatural claim.

-If you do have a religious idea, that's not a problem for the Scientific community provided you are prepared to abandon it if some test shows it to be incorrect.
+If you do have a religious idea that's not a problem for the Scientific community provided you are prepared to abandon it if some test shows it to be incorrect.
 Any idea, including your cherished ones, ought to be investigated thoroughly.
 If it stands up to scrutiny, then you go on believing it!
 However, if you find a particular idea in your religion conflicts with the evidence then you have two options before you.

-1) Abandon that particular idea.
+1) Abandon that idea.

-2) Adapt it/reinterpret it to match the evidence.
+2) Change it to match the evidence.

 Taking option 1 doesn't mean you have to give up your religion and taking option 2 doesn't mean you are ignoring the evidence.
 But I'm afraid those are the only options you have.
-If you come across evidence which contradicts a deeply held belief you aren't allowed to reject it or bury your head.
+If you come across evidence which contradicts a deeply held belief, you aren't allowed to reject it or bury your head.
 If you take the oath of a Scientist, you have to face the facts however inconvenient they may be.
 No claim can be above investigation and no claim can be based on faith.
-It's not an easy path to take and I warn you, if you are religious and are considering taking Science seriously, you may have some difficult choices and sleepless nights ahead of you.
+It's not an easy path to take and I warn you, if you are religious and considering taking Science seriously, you may have some difficult choices and sleepless nights ahead of you.
 But truth is always worth discomfort.

 Ultimately, Science has no quarrel with religion.
-Individual Scientists might (naturalist ones) but Science is simply trying to investigate the natural world, it says very little about whether there is another one.
+Individual Scientists might (naturalist ones) but Science is simply trying to investigate the natural world.
+It says very little about whether there is another one.